Category theory for scientists (Old version)

-Recall that a group is just a monoid $(M,\id,\star)$ with the extra property that every element $m\in M$ has an inverse $m'\star m=\id=m\star m'$.
+\begin{example}[Groups have underlying monoids] Recall that a group is just a monoid $(M,e,\star)$ with the extra property that every element $m\in M$ has an inverse $m'\star m=e=m\star m'$.
 Thus to every group we can assign its {\em underlying monoid}.
 Similarly, a group homomorphism is just a monoid homomorphism of its underlying monoids.
 This means that there is a functor that sends every group or group homomorphism to its underlying monoid or monoid homomorphism.
 That identity and composition are preserved is obvious.

 \end{example}